 Compensation for our non-employee directors consists of cash and stock options.
 The Compensation Committee periodically reviews the compensation paid to non-employee directors for their service on the Board and its committees and recommends any changes considered appropriate to the full Board for its approval.
-In 2013, the Compensation Committee conducted a competitive analysis of industry practices and director compensation programs at comparable companies.
-Based on this analysis, in January 2013 the Compensation Committee recommended revisions to our non-employee director compensation program.
-In February 2013, our Board revised the non-employee director compensation policy, which became effective January 1, 2013.
-Pursuant to the revised non-employee director compensation policy, each member of our Board, who is not our employee, receives an annual retainer of \$40,000.
+Each member of our Board, who is not our employee, receives an annual retainer of \$40,000.
 In addition, our non-employee directors receive the following cash compensation for Board services, as applicable:

-- the Board Chair receives an additional annual retainer of \$20,000; - the Audit Committee Chair receives an additional annual retainer of \$15,000; - the Compensation Committee Chair receives an additional annual retainer of \$7,500; - · the Nominating and Corporate Governance Committee Chair receives an additional annual retainer of \$6,000; - an Audit Committee member receives an additional annual retainer of \$7,500; - a Compensation Committee member receives an additional annual retainer of \$3,750; and - a Nominating and Corporate Governance Committee member receives an additional retainer of \$3,000.
+- the Board Chair receives an additional annual retainer of \$20,000; - the Audit Committee Chair receives an additional annual retainer of \$15,000; - the Compensation Committee Chair receives an additional annual retainer of \$7,500; - the Nominating and Corporate Governance Committee Chair receives an additional annual retainer of \$6,000; - an Audit Committee member receives an additional annual retainer of \$7,500; - a Compensation Committee member receives an additional annual retainer of \$3,750; and - a Nominating and Corporate Governance Committee member receives an additional retainer of \$3,000.